StreamlabsSupport/Streamlabs-Desktop/README.md

     - This is in the `Display` settings that should be selected by default.
 4. Select `Classic app` and browse to the Streamlabs OBS executable.
     - Default location: `C:\Program Files\Streamlabs OBS\` > `Streamlabs OBS.exe`
-5. Select the newly created Streamlabs OBS and hit options.
+5. Select the newly created Streamlabs Desktop and hit options.
 6. Select `Power Saving Mode` and Save.

-### Force SLOBS To Use AMD Graphics Card
+### Force Streamlabs Desktop To Use AMD Graphics Card

 Open the AMD Catalyst Control Center app by right-clicking on an empty area on your desktop.
 Select ‘Catalyst Control Center’ from the context menu.
 From the list of panels on the left, select ‘Power’.
 Under ‘Power’, select ‘Switchable application graphics settings’.